-Apart from this, propagating Dragon Tree plants through stem cuttings will follow all of the same steps and top tips as just using top cuttings.
+Apart from this, propagating through stem cuttings will follow all of the same steps and top tips as just using top cuttings.

 Dragon Tree Propagation FAQs

-Here’s a few of the most common questions we find people have when looking to propagate their Dragon Tree.
+Here’s a few of the most common questions we find people have when looking to propagate their plants.

-We always recommend propagating any houseplant in spring/ summer and the same is true for Dragon Trees.
+We always recommend propagating any houseplant in spring/ summer.
 It gives you the best chance of a successful propagation!
 Make sure that any wintery cold weather is behind you so that your cuttings are growing in warmer brighter months.

 Should I use rooting gel or powder when propagating my Dragon Tree?

-Whilst it’s not essential, you can definitely use rooting gel or powder to speed up the propagation process a little for your Dragon Tree cutting.
+Whilst it’s not essential, you can definitely use rooting gel or powder to speed up the propagation process a little.
 Rooting hormone stimulates root growth and produces stronger roots which is really important for Dragon Trees as they grow vertically and need strong roots to support their growth.

 You can buy rooting hormone in 3 types: powder, liquid or gel.
-When using a powder you dip the end of your Dragon Tree cutting into water and then into the powder before planting directly into fresh potting mix.
-The moisture helps the powder to stick to your Dragon Tree cutting.
-The powder method is great for when you’re propagating straight into potting mix to not as ideal for Dragon Tree propagation.
-Gel and liquid forms work in a similar way but work best when propagating in water so we would recommend using these more when propagating Dragon Trees.
+When using a powder you dip the end of your cutting into water and then into the powder before planting directly into fresh potting mix.

 Should I use a grow light for my Dragon Tree cuttings?

 Heat mats are also a great buy for propagation lovers as they create a nice warm environment that helps speed up root growth.
-Cool temperatures are damaging to less mature Dragon Trees so you want to avoid the cuttings getting too cold.
+Cool temperatures are damaging to less mature plants so you want to avoid the cuttings getting too cold.

 Can I propagate my Dragon Tree from a single leaf?

-Unfortunately, you aren’t able to propagate a Dragon Tree from a single leaf cutting.
-There needs to be part of the stem as this is where roots and new growth will come from.
+Unfortunately, there needs to be part of the stem as this is where roots and new growth will come from.

-We always recommend staying away from fertiliser until your Dragon Tree cutting t is around 1 year old and is well-rooted in potting soil.
+We always recommend staying away from fertiliser until your cutting is around 1 year old and is well-rooted in potting soil.
 Fertilising too early can have the opposite effect as it provides nutrients straight to the plant which discourages root growth.
-Fertilising young Dragon Trees can also shock them and cause various issues such as yellow leaves and small growth so hold off the feed for a while.
+Fertilising young plants can also shock them and cause various issues such as yellow leaves and small growth so hold off the feed for a while.

 Will my mother plant continue normal growth?

-It can be a little daunting to cut off the top of your Dragon Tree to propagate it but we can assure you that normal growth will resume soon.
+It can be a little daunting to cut off the top of your plant to propagate it but we can assure you that normal growth will resume soon.
 A new bud will form from where you took the cutting and it will be growing new leaves very soon.
-Unfortunately, there is no other way to propagate a Dragon Tree so taking a top cutting is your only option.
+Unfortunately, there is no other way so taking a top cutting is your only option.

 Common problems when propagating a Dragon Tree

-As with any houseplant, propagating Dragon Trees will not have a 100% success rate as there are some things that can go wrong.
+As with any houseplant, you won’t always have a 100% success rate as there are some things that can go wrong.
 The wrong environment or care will heavily impact your cutting as they are much more sensitive without a strong root system.
 We recommend checking in on your cuttings daily as this will help to spot any problems early which will give you the best chance to fix it!

 If you want to try and speed up the process you can use rooting hormone (either a gel, powder or liquid) which encourages faster root growth but it’s not always a guarantee and comes with risks of its own.

-If you are trying to propagate your Dragon Tree when the temperatures aren’t super high in your home then this may be the cause of the lack of growth.
-You can help to speed up root growth by using a heat pad that you place underneath your Dragon Tree cutting.
+If you are trying to propagate when the temperatures aren’t super high in your home then this may be the cause of the lack of growth.
+You can help to speed up root growth by using a heat pad that you place underneath your cutting.
 This warms up the area and provides an ideal environment for new growth.
 Great investments for every plant parent!